Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Model

 where $S_j^\pm = S_j^x \pm iS_j^y$ and $J>0$.
 Note that $\mathrm{sgn}[J]=-\mathrm{sgn}[J_{\mathrm{eff}}^\perp]$.

-When $\Delta_\gamma\in\mathbb{C}$, the eigenstates of the effective NH Hamiltonian \eqref{eq_Hferroeff} are not equivalent to those of the Hermitian case and therefore unusual quantum critical phenomena may take place due to non-Hermiticity.
-In this case, the longest-surviving state with the largest imaginary part of the energy of the effective NH Hamiltonian \eqref{eq_Hferroeff} is given by the ground state with the lowest real part of the energy in the NH XXZ model \eqref{eq_Heff}, if the imaginary part of $\Delta_\gamma$ is sufficiently small so that no level crossing occurs.
+When $\Delta_\gamma\in\mathbb{C}$, the eigenstates of the effective NH Hamiltonian \eqref{eq_Hferroeff} are not equivalent to those of the Hermitian Hamiltonian and therefore unusual quantum critical phenomena may take place due to non-Hermiticity.
+In this case, the longest-surviving state with the largest imaginary part of the eigenenergy of the effective NH Hamiltonian \eqref{eq_Hferroeff} is given by the ground state with the lowest real part of the eigenenergy in the NH XXZ model \eqref{eq_Heff}, if the imaginary part of $\Delta_\gamma$ is sufficiently small so that no level crossing occurs.
 Therefore, for convenience of calculations, we hereafter focus on the ground state of the NH XXZ model \eqref{eq_Heff}.

 The dynamics under the NH effective Hamiltonian \eqref{eq_Hferroeff} is realized when we measure the particle number with quantum-gas microscopy and postselect measurement outcomes in which the particle number is equal to that of the initial state.
 In Ref.~\cite{Nakagawa20}, it was shown that the highest energy state in Eq.~\eqref{eq_Hferroeff} is obtained even in quantum trajectories which involve quantum jumps, if the spin correlation is measured only at the sites that are occupied by single particles.
 This is a consequence of the spin-charge separation in 1D systems \cite{Giamarchi03}, where the spin degrees of freedom are decoupled from holes created by quantum jumps.
 Thus, by postselecting the occupied sites with quantum-gas microscopy, the spin correlations after a sufficiently long time are expected to be described by those of the ground state of Eq.~\eqref{eq_Heff}.
+Here, we note that the steady state of the Lindblad master equation \eqref{eq_lindblad} is the vacuum.
+However, as the dynamics under the NH effective Hamiltonian \eqref{eq_Hferroeff} is obtained by postselecting special measurement outcomes in which there are no loss events, it realizes a nontrivial steady state, which is different from the state obtained under the Lindblad master equation \eqref{eq_lindblad} \cite{Nakagawa20}.
 In this paper, we analyze the NH XXZ model \eqref{eq_Heff} and elucidate how unconventional universal properties of TL liquids emerge in NH spin chains.